Unidata/online-python-training/index.md

 here, but what you see today is an early version of what we envision for this resource.
-Please forgive the unfinished nature of the materials here, and feel free to give us your suggestions for additions or improvements by contacting @unidata/python.
+Please forgive the unfinished nature of the materials here, and feel free to give us your suggestions for additions or improvements by contacting [Unidata Python Support](support.html).

 ## Introduction
   - [Why Python and Jupyter Notebooks?](introduction.html)